MoldyMacaroniX/dashword.net/_src/posts/geometry-dashs-gd10-credits-level-rated-despite-stealing-every-part.md

 ---

 Feel free to let me know your opinion in the comments.
 I'd love to spark some healthy discussion about this topic, as this is a discussion that needs to be had in order to determine what precedents there are for rated levels.
 And there are precedents—such as stolen levels not being allowed.

+I did not go into this expecting to write a 1300 word opinion on the matter, but here we are.